-OK the weather didn't play ball but we still had a good time.
-The Mayor and deputy mayor rode with our MP and Councillor Alan Stallard leading the Santa convoy from Victory Community Centre along the Railway reserve to Broadgreen Intermediate School Grounds:
+![]() OK, so the weather didn't play ball, but we still had a great time!
+The Mayor and Deputy Mayor rode with our MP and Councillor Alan Stallard, leading the Santa convoy from Victory Community Centre, along the Railway reserve all the way to Broadgreen Intermediate School.

 Join us to help bring about